AnthonyTippy/Crestron-EDK-Superscripts/README.md

+# Get-Started
+1. Download and install the Crestron Powershell EDK -Non-Crestron Link: https://crestron-edk.software.informer.com/download/ -Direct Crestron Link https://sdkcon78221.crestron.com/sdk/Crestron_EDK_SDK/Content/Topics/Installation.htm

-# Crestron-EDK-Superscript
+# SuperScript
 Crestron Powershell script to pull device information and issue commands to many devices on an IP list.
 Once script has ran, it will export the data gathered out to a CSV file for consumption.

 This powershell script requires fairly little modification and can be used to gather information on hundreds of crestron devices on a network across multiple subnets.

-# Get-Started
-1. Download and install the Crestron Powershell EDK -Non-Crestron Link: https://crestron-edk.software.informer.com/download/ -Direct Crestron Link https://sdkcon78221.crestron.com/sdk/Crestron_EDK_SDK/Content/Topics/Installation.htm
+1. Download the above module
 2. Set your username and password
 -$cUsername = "USERNAME"
 -$cPassword = "PASSWORD"